pagkly/Zed/Investopedia4/How to Use a Venn Diagram.md

 ### Applications for Venn Diagrams

 Venn diagrams are used to depict how items relate to each other against an overall backdrop, universe, data set, or environment.
-A Venn diagram could be used, for example, to compare two companies within the same industry by illustrating the products both companies offer (where circles overlap) and the products that are exclusive to each company (outer circles).
+A Venn diagram could be used, for example, to compare two companies within the same industry by illustrating the products both companies [[Offer|offer]] (where circles overlap) and the products that are exclusive to each company (outer circles).

 -   Venn diagrams are, at a basic level, simple pictorial representations of the relationship that exists between two sets of things.
 However, they can be much more complex.
 Still, the streamlined purpose of the Venn diagram to illustrate concepts and groups has led to their popularized use in many fields, including statistics, linguistics, logic, education, computer science, and business.